macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 16: May 21, 2020

+**Today's Progress**: #R9D16 2nd day on my RPG game.
+Now I have a plan, all the scenes except Game and Battle, and found the proper music for it.
+Practice @ Leetcode: "Shortest Unsorted Continuous Subarray" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 358 - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 15: May 20, 2020

 **Today's Progress**: #R9D15 Did a morning quiz on triplebyte.com.
 I averaged 80% which is pretty satisfying considering it tests everything.
 Practice @ Leetcode: "Single Element in a Sorted Array", "Remove K Digits" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode